TritonDataCenter/sdc-papi/docs/index.md

 `IGNORE_CPU_CAP` in papi's sapi metadata to boolean "true". *Do not* mix packages with and without cpu_cap in the same datacenter; SDC's allocator will quickly decide there's no longer any spare capacity in a DC, even if there is.
+This is because it treats CNs hosting VMs with no cpu_cap as having no available CPU for packages that *do* have a cpu_cap.

 ## Package: max_lwps